TaeheeYoo/rtl8188eu/README.md

 rtl8188eu mac80211 linux driver.

 #WARNINNG!!
- This driver has some bugs(may be critical bug)
+ This driver has some bugs(may be critical bug).

 #TEST DEVICE
  0bda:8179